 Nitrate poisoning is caused when an animal consumes a feed source that is high in nitrates.
 In the animal’s stomach that nitrate is converted to nitrite.
-The nitrite is easily absorbed into the blood stream where it converts blood hemoglobin to methemoglobin, which cannot carry oxygen.
+The nitrite is easily absorbed into the bloodstream where it converts blood hemoglobin to methemoglobin, which cannot carry oxygen.
 The result is that the animal dies from a lack of oxygen.
-Symptoms of nitrate toxicity include labored breathing, muscle tremors, and a staggering gait after which the animal collapses, gasps for breath, and dies quickly.
+Symptoms of nitrate toxicity included labored breathing, muscle tremors, and a staggering gait after which the animal collapses, gasps for breath, and dies quickly.
 The membranes of the mouth are bluish from a lack of oxygen and the blood is chocolate-brown but turns brighter red when exposed to air.

 What factors can cause nitrate accumulation?
 Basically, drought, reduced sunlight, excessive soil nitrogen, and young plants cause it.
 Drought and reduced sunlight cause nitrate accumulation due to the fact that the plant is not growing and utilizing the nitrogen it has absorbed.
-Mainly plants, such as sorghums, will take up excess levels of nitrogen if it is present.
+Manly plants, such as sorghums, will take up excess levels of nitrogen if it is present.
 This is particularly true of young, immature plants.

 The levels of nitrate to worry about vary according to the form of the forage.
 Research in Europe has shown that nitrate levels as high as 2%, or 20,000 parts per million (ppm), cause no serious problems while the forage is fresh.
 Once forage is dried down the potentially harmful nitrate levels change.
 Levels of 0% – 0.25%, 0 – 2,500 ppm, are generally considered safe for all classes of livestock.
 Levels of 0.26% to 0.5% should be used with caution and should be limited to one-half of the total ration of pregnant cattle and young animals.
 They should also not be fed with liquid feed or other non-protein nitrogen supplements.
-These levels can cause early term abortions and reduced breeding performance.
+These levels can cause early-term abortions and reduced breeding performance.
 If the levels from 0.6% – 1.5%, the forage should comprise no more than one-quarter of the ration.
-At these levels, we would also expect mid to late term abortions, weak calves, reduced milk yield, and decreased growth.
+At these levels, we would also expect mid to late-term abortions, weak calves, reduced milk yield, and decreased growth.
 Levels over 1.5% would give acute toxicity and death.
 This forage should only be used in a total mixed ration where the forage is limited to 15% of the total ration.
-These levels apply to cattle and goats.
+These levels apply to cattle and small ruminants.
 Those of you feeding horses will want to keep the nitrate level at or below 0.5% of the total dry matter diet.
-The “rule of thumb” is to select forage that has no more than 0.65% nitrate ion on a dry matter basis.
+The “rule of thumb” is to select forage that has no more than 0.65% nitrate ion on a dry matter basis for horses.

 There are ways to manage around nitrate situations.
 First, no matter what the source, do not over-apply nitrogen.
 Apply at agronomic rates.
 Second, be aware that certain crops under adverse weather conditions are more susceptible to nitrate accumulation.
 Plan grazing and mowing schedules accordingly if at all possible.
 You may also consider planting forages with a relative lower risk of nitrate accumulation.
 Third, have your forage source analyzed for nitrate content.
 You can then feed based on a known level of nitrate.
 It is also advisable to check the water source for nitrate levels.
 Cattle will adapt to higher levels of nitrate over time.
 Once acclimated, slightly higher levels can be fed safely.

 Currently, a complete analysis from NCDA&CS only costs ten dollars per sample.
-Typically you can have the results back in a week to ten days.
+Typically, you can have the results back in a week to ten days.
 Why do I recommend a complete analysis?
 The results will provide you with information such as crude protein, total digestible nutrients, and mineral levels that you can then use to make sure you are meeting the nutritional needs of your herd, flock, or horse.
 You can then choose the necessary supplementation if your hay does not meet their requirements.
 In some cases, you may even find that you are supplementing too much or that you don’t need to at all.
 There is a box on the form to request extension help if you need some help with interpretation of the results.
 We can even help determine what supplementation is needed and the best way to provide it.
-All you have to do is call the office.
+All you have to do is call the office at 910-592-7161.